lasinducharith/wso2-docker/README.md

 # WSO2 Docker Images for clustered setups

+If you are in the need of creating a full fledged WSO2 cluster in docker, this is the ideal start for you.
+You can simply deploy a WSO2 ESB/AS worker manager clustered setup with database mounts and deployment syncronization in docker, within just a matter of few seconds using a single script.

+Most of the development is based on [WSO2 Private-PaaS](https://github.com/wso2/product-private-paas) repository and you can get the latest configurator distribution (ppaas-configurator-4.1.0-SNAPSHOT.zip) from there.

 The following repository contains several WSO2 docker images and template configuration files

 * Clustering with wka membership scheme
 * Separate MySQL-server container and svn-server container
-* Shared userstore and registry MySQL database mounts
+* Shared user-store and registry MySQL database mounts
-* Dep-sync artifact synchronizing enabled
+* SVN based Dep-sync artifact synchronization

 ## How to create a ESB/AS docker cluster?

 * **Build required docker image**
   * Build base-image
-  * Next build ESB/AS docker images (To build the WSO2 AS, ESB docker images, you should  first build the base docker image)
+  * Next, build ESB/AS docker images (To build the WSO2 AS, ESB docker images, you should  first build the base docker image)
   * Pull MySQL-server and svn-server docker images from docker hub I have used [sameersbn/mysql](https://registry.hub.docker.com/u/sameersbn/mysql/) mysql-server docker image and [krisdavison/svn-server](https://registry.hub.docker.com/u/krisdavison/svn-server/) svn-server docker image, without re-inventing the wheel